 But our knowledge about dementias and AD has increased over the years.
 It is now believed AD creates changes in the brain years, and even decades, before symptoms show up.
 In response, the National Institute on Aging (NIA), the National Institutes of Health (NIH), and the Alzheimer’s Association have published the following three phases to better reflect AD progression over time.

 This involves changes that may indicate the earliest signs of AD.
-Examples include measurable , measurable changes in biomarkers, such as brain imaging and spinal fluid chemistry.
+Examples include measurable changes in biomarkers, such as brain imaging and spinal fluid chemistry.
 Currently, there are no clinical diagnostic criteria for this phase.
-However, an outline has been created to help define this AD stage.
+But an outline has been created to help define this AD stage.

-This denotes mild changes in memory and thinking abilities.
-These can be noticed and measured, but not to the extent it affects a person’s ability to function independently and perform everyday activities.
+This denotes mild changes in memory and thinking abilities that can be measured.
+These changes are noticeable, but they are not severe enough to affect a person’s ability to function independently and perform everyday activities.